-Fourteen staff submitted questionnaire responses.
+Four staff submitted questionnaire responses.
 Staff responses indicated that they felt patient care was safe, effective, that patients were treated with compassion and that the service was well led.
 All staff indicated that they were very satisfied with each of these areas of patient care.
-Four staff responses included positive comments pertaining to working in the practice and the support of the practice management.
+Two staff responses included comments.
+Staff stated that they were very happy working in the practice and that the management were very supportive.